 DPP has a professional, experienced, pediatric-focused staff which provides comprehensive care.
 Leadership is provided in Dar es Salaam by Dr. Helga Naburi (Medical Director) and Dr. Goodluck Lyatuu (Clinic Medical Director) and from Dartmouth by Dr. Lisa Adams (Director) and Dr. Paul Palumbo (Executive Director).
 DPP staff is comprised of physicians, nurses, pharmacists, and data managers and other support staff.
 This leadership and staff are committed to high quality pediatric care and the associated goals of education and research.

-Further details and application information is available here.
+Further details is available here.

 The Ford von Reyn Research Elective in Global Health is available to 4th-year Geisel medical students seeking to develop their research skills in resource-limited settings.
 One student is selected annually to conduct clinical research at the DarDar site in Dar es Salaam, Tanzania for 4-8 weeks between September and May.
 Fellows are awarded a research grant supported by Dartmouth’s Section of Infectious Disease and International Health and the Global Health Initiative at Dartmouth’s Dickey Center for International Understanding.
 Student research may involve study design, data collection and data analysis in association with one of our ongoing clinical studies of HIV-associated tuberculosis involving either adults enrolled at the DarDar site or children enrolled at the DarDar Pediatric Program.
 In addition to becoming familiar with the portfolio of collaborative HIV and TB research being conducted by Dartmouth and our international partners, students will learn how a Good Clinical Practices (GCP) trial is conducted, and how data are collected and validated.